hpides/perma-bench/README.md

 $ python3 viz/main.py path/to/results/dir/
 ```

 The visualization produces PNG files that will be saved in a subdirectory of the result folder called `img/`.
 Additionally, you will find an `index.html` file as an entry point to the user interface and one HTML file for each benchmark in `viz/html/`.
+Note that each benchmark name must be unique and visualizations are only generated for benchmarks with a maximum of 3 matrix arguments.

 With every run of the `main.py` script, you have the possibility to remove all already existing PNG and HTML files with the optional parameter `--delete`:
 ``` shell script
 $ python3 viz/main.py path/to/results/dir/ --delete
 ```